eduardor2k/laravel-static-routes/README.md

 # Laravel Static Routes

-This laravel package will create an apache 2 .htaccess file in the public folder with all the routes.
+This laravel package will create an apache 2 .htaccess file in the public directory with all the laravel routes.

 Once installed you only need to run the following command:

     php artisan laravel-static-routes:apache-2

+Remember to create a 404.html file in the public directory or an apache 2 error will appear instead.

 ## Composer